 Over the course of the semester, you are allowed to make one, and only one, revision of your contract (changing the choice of books, or the number of books, to get a higher or a lower grade).
 No changes are permitted after week six (February 16).

 You also need to attend class for at least as many weeks as the number of books you are reading, as well as the first (introductory) and final (concluding) weeks.
-So for instance, if you choose to read seven books (for a B), you will need to attend class for 9 weeks, including the introductory and concluding weeks.
+So for instance, if you choose to read six books (for a B), you will need to attend class for eight weeks, including the introductory and concluding weeks.
 Attendance in the weeks you have contracted is compulsory.
 If you do not attend, you break your contract.
+The only exception is for students who are contracting for an A+: they are allowed one week’s free absence.

 (You are expected to attend both times during the first week, but I recognize that some people join the class a few days into the semester, so this is not a requirement of the contract.
 If you join later, please be in touch with me directly.)

-You need also to have watched the online video lecture (and any conversation videos) before you come to class.
-There may be a quick test to ensure that you have done so.
+You need also to watch the online video lecture (and any conversation videos) before you come to class.
+Again, there will be a short weekly quiz to ensure that you have done so.

 There will be a short midterm and final exam.
 These will be used, however, merely to help determine your final grade within the parameters determined by the number of texts you have read.
-I.e. for instance what exact grade you receive between 80 and 84 (if you read nine books, and so contract to get an A-) or between 72 and 75 (if you read seven books, and so contract for a B), and so on.
+I.e. for instance what exact grade you receive between 80 and 84 (if you read nine books, and so contract to get an A-) or between 72 and 75 (if you read six books, and so contract for a B), and so on.
+I also recommend your take the midterm (in particular) if you wish to have further feedback on your work and ideas.
+But your letter grade will not change, whatever your performance on the exams, so long as you keep to your contract over the semester.

 The midterm and final exam will also be used to help determine your grade if you fail to fulfil your contract.